Air Canada files challenge over Onex's C$3.5 billion buyout of rival WestJet

 Air Canada also argued that Onex requires at least a quarter of its board to be Canadian, which is below the government’s threshold for control.

 Under the terms of the deal announced in May, Onex’s acquisition of WestJet is set to close later in 2019 or early next year.
-On Tuesday, WestJet shares were trading down 0.4%, in line with the drop in the benchmark Canadian share index.
+WestJet shares were down 0.3% at C$30.77 on Tuesday afternoon.

 Reporting by Allison Lampert in Montreal; Editing by Denny Thomas and Matthew Lewis